 Technical limitations of wind turbines are another significant factor contributing to wind curtailment.
 These limitations refer to the physical and operational constraints that prevent wind turbines from operating at optimal capacity or responding flexibly to varying grid demands.

 Wind curtailment has significant implications for the renewable energy sector.
 Understanding these impacts is crucial for stakeholders to effectively manage and mitigate the downsides.
 The practice affects economic returns, operational efficiency, and the overall sustainability goals of wind energy projects.
-By exploring these implications, we can better appreciate the necessity for strategic planning and advanced solutions to minimize curtailment and maximize the benefits of wind energy.
+By exploring these implications, we can better appreciate the necessity for strategic planning and advanced solutions to minimise curtailment and maximise the benefits of wind energy.

 Curtailing wind power can have adverse environmental effects.
 Wind energy is a clean and renewable source of electricity that helps reduce greenhouse gas emissions.
 When wind power is curtailed, reliance on fossil fuel-based power generation may increase, negating some of the environmental benefits of wind energy.